Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 Guaranteed work.

-Work at Wollaton Clock Services is guaranteed as you would expect, but our guarantees are for 13 or 18 months depending on the type of clock.
+Work at Wollaton Clock Services is guaranteed as you would expect, but our guarantees are for 13 months.
+There is a note about timekeeping at the bottom of the 'About uspage.

 Dial Restoration.

 We have to hand, two of the best dial restorers in the country.
 They specialise in restoration to longcase dials both painted or brass / silvered and will be pleased to discuss options and costs for your dial from light conservation work through to a full restoration.
 Please see the Examples of Work page for more pictures.
-Some of their work is regularly on display at events at the British Horological Institute at Upton Hall nr Newark.
-Thanks to Stagecraft Exhibition & Display Equipment for the display stands.
+Some of their work is regularly on display at events at the British Horological Institute at Upton Hall near Newark.

 Case Restoration.

 Some of this is done 'in house'.
-For more involved and extensive work the case goes to one of our specialists.
+For more involved and extensive work, we can recommend one of our specialists.
 Examples of case restoration can be seen on the Examples of Work page.
 The customer is always advised as to which course of action is recommended and the customer decides which route, if any, he or she decides to take.

 'Before' and 'after' pics of a 'Deacon of Leicester' dial